 Article 11 - Accounts and technical and financial checks

 The MA/JS reserve the right to check, at any time, the conformity of the Programme funds' commitment and disbursement with the rules.
 In particular, MA and/or JS verify, on a sample basis, that services, supplies or works have been performed, delivered and/or installed and whether expenditure declared by the Lead Partner and the Partners has been paid according to the applicable law, Programme rules and Contract provisions.
-Verifications shall include administrative verifications for each payment requested by the Lead Partner and may include also on-the-spot project verifications.
+Verifications may include administrative verifications for each payment requested by the Lead Partner and may include also on-the-spot project verifications.

 Accounts